ra1028/VueFlux/README.md

 ```

 ### Subscription
-Subscribing to the store returns `Subscription`.
+Subscribing to the store returns Subscription.

-`Subscription` has `unsubscribe` function which can remove an observer function that is subscribing to the store.
+Subscription has `unsubscribe` function which can remove an observer function that is subscribing to the store.

 ```swift
 let subscription = store.subscribe { action, store in